Medically reviewed by Drugs.com. Last updated on Feb 15, 2022.

 Proper use of Vyepti

 A nurse or other healthcare professional will give you this medicine in a hospital.
 This medicine is given through a needle placed in one of your veins.
+It must be given slowly, so the needle should remain in place for at least 30 minutes every 3 months.

 Precautions while using Vyepti